elwait/SubmitAnnihilatorJobs/README.md

 - create my_jobs.txt from AMOEBAAnnihilator jobfile (reformatting)
 - each line is a job
 - for each job, the script will check for avail nodes
-- if it finds 1, will ssh to node and submit job w correct tinker
+- if it finds a node, will ssh to node and submit job with correct tinker for CUDA version
 - job pid will be stored
+- it will print the status of all job pids
-- if it does not find avail node, it will check status of pids
+- if it does not find avail node, it will alternate between sleeping and checking until it finds one
-- when pid no longer running, it will search for node and submit
+- job will be submitted and pid will be stored
+- it will print the status of all job pids
 - then proceed to the next line